-Eastern & Central Community Trust’s vision is to help build stronger, more sustainable communities.
-We do this through a range of initiatives, from funding grants to helping with collaboration and capacity building, and opening up networking opportunities to organisations of all sizes.
+The Trust’s vision is to accelerate courageous transformational change, that creates vibrant, more sustainable and equitable communities.
+This is done through a range of initiatives, from funding grants to helping with collaboration and capacity building, and opening up networking opportunities to organisations of all sizes.

-The Trust was renamed Eastern and Central Community Trust Inc. in 1996, when the Trust Bank Group was sold to Westpac Banking Corporation for $1.2 billion, of which the Trust received $109 million as its share of the proceeds.
-The starting capital of the Trust was set at $91 million, with $19 million set aside as capital reserves.
+Our regional Trust was renamed Eastern and Central Community Trust Inc. in 1996, when the Trust Bank Group was sold to Westpac Banking Corporation for $1.2 billion, of which the Trust received $109 million as its share of the proceeds.
 Funds were invested in diversified range of asset classes in New Zealand and overseas.
-Over the years the Trust has increased its capital to $169 million, and it is the returns from those investments that enable the Trust to give grants to its communities.
+Over the years the Trust has increased its capital base to approximately $215 million, and it is the returns from these investments that enable us to provide grants to our communities.